JKTKops/Functional-Programming-Examples/README.md

 # Functional-Programming-Examples
-Code examples to go along with the 2019 CAIL@UIUC course "Intro to Functional Programming."
+Code examples to go along with the 2019 SAIL@UIUC course "Intro to Functional Programming."